ShahuPatil07/LS-Web-Development-/Week1/README.md

  **At the end, please do [Assignment](./Assignment.md)**.

  **You can go to [Practice](./Practice) folder for more in depth practice.
 Just download this repo on your local computer and access those folders in visual studio code.
 Remember it is just for extra practice.
 (Completely Optional)**

+ *How to download ? : Just go the folder copy the link present in your tab and enter it here: [Download](https://downgit.github.io/#/home) and press download.
+Extract the folder and open it using visual studio code.*

  <p align="center">Created with :heart: by <a href="https://www.wncc-iitb.org/">WnCC</a></p>